 - Real Estate Litigation

-· E.R.K. ex rel R.K. v.
-Hawaii Dept. of Education.
-Adam served as lead defense counsel for the State of Hawaii in a large federal class action lawsuit under the Individuals with Disabilities Education Act (“IDEA”), 20 U.S.C. § 1400 et seq.
+E.R.K. ex rel R.K. v.
+Hawaii Dept. of Education, a class action where Adam served as lead defense counsel for the State of Hawaii.

 J.D., Texas Tech University, 2005